Positioning vs Marketing (Why Fixing Marketing Before Positioning Costs $15K–$30K and Produces Nothing)

 Misconception 1: “Marketing is more important than positioning.”

-Wrong: Marketing amplifies positioning.
+Wrong: Marketing amplifies positioning, it doesn’t replace it.

 Great marketing with weak positioning = expensive noise.